MaayanLab/LINCS-metadata/README.md

 ## Older Releases

 Looking for the older versions of this assessment?
-All main versions of this repo are accessed through the (Github Releases)[https://github.com/nih-cfde/LINCS-metadata/releases].
+All main versions of this repo are accessed through the [Github Releases](https://github.com/nih-cfde/LINCS-metadata/releases).